 Congress authorized the Emergency Connectivity Fund as part of the American Rescue Plan Act of 2021.

-Who is Eligible to Receive Funds Through the Emergency Connectivity Fund Program?
+Who Is Eligible to Receive Funds Through the Emergency Connectivity Fund?

-Schools, libraries, and consortia of schools and libraries that are eligible for support under the FCC's E-Rate Program are eligible to request and receive support through the Emergency Connectivity Fund Program.
-In addition, the order clarifies that Tribal libraries eligible for support under the Library Services and Technology Act are also eligible for the Emergency Connectivity Fund.
+Schools, libraries, and consortia of schools and libraries (e.g., regional or statewide groups of schools or libraries that apply together) that are eligible for support under the FCC's E-Rate Program and Tribal libraries eligible for support under the Library Services and Technology Act may request and receive support through the Emergency Connectivity Fund.